All Episodes

 And this has worked wonders in Cuba, China, Venezuela, and Denmark.

-Well, I'm sorry it dropped out of the race, but I didn't notice um that you dropped out, but you're keeping your delegates, and you're gonna try and influence, I guess, the party platform at your virtual, I guess.
+Well, I'm sorry you dropped out of the race, but I did notice that you dropped out, but you're keeping your delegates, and you're going to try and influence, I guess, the party platform at your virtual, I guess, I don't think they're going to have a regular convention anyway.

 I have a lot to tell them.